-We are pleased to announce that the 11th Annual Archangel Michael Tom Zangas Memorial Lung Cancer Foundation 5K Walk/Run will take place at North Hempstead Beach Park on Shore Road, in Port Washington, NY on Saturday October 27th, with registration starting at 8:30am, and the race starting around 9:30am.
+We are pleased to announce that the 12th Annual Archangel Michael Tom Zangas Memorial Lung Cancer Foundation 5K Walk/Run will take place at North Hempstead Beach Park on Shore Road, in Port Washington, NY on Saturday October 26th, with registration starting at 8:30am, and the race starting around 9:30am (rain date is Saturday, November 2nd).
 Official timing and finish line photos will be provided by Elite Feats, so please visit Elitefeats.com after the race and provide your name, age, gender, email or text number for your photo finish picture.

 About The Tom Zangas Lung Cancer Foundation

 Tom Zangas, a non-smoker, lost his heroic two year battle with lung cancer succumbing to the disease on March 10, 2011.
 He was born to a loving family in New York City in 1970 Tom led a happy & wholesome childhood, serving as both an Altar Boy (St. Nicholas Greek Orthodox Church of Flushing) and Boy Scout.

 Tom received his Summa Cum Laude B.A. at Hofstra University, graduating Phi Beta Kappa.
 He received his Master of Social Work at New York University in addition to Master of Arts in Clinical Psychology at Gallaudet University.
 He ultimately achieved his Ph.D. in Clinical Psychology at Gallaudet University in Washington DC, specializing in working with the deaf community.